What is locking in Teradata?

 Rowhash Locking Details

-If a RowHash is locked, this affects one or more Rows because all Rows with the same Primary Index Value have the same RowHash.
+Locking a RowHash affects multiple Rows because Rows with the same Primary Index Value also have the same RowHash.

-- An UPDATE or DELETE statement is made using a primary or unique secondary index (the rowhash is locked in the USI subtable and the base table).
+• An UPDATE or DELETE statement uses a primary or unique secondary index (the rowhash is locked in the USI subtable and the base table).

 UPDATE Customer SET Gender = 'm';

-If we change the query and use a WHERE condition on the primary index (CustomerId), a rowhash lock is used:
+Using a WHERE condition on the primary index (CustomerId) will result in using a rowhash lock for the query.

 UPDATE Customer SET Gender = 'm' WHERE CustomerId = 1;